Clearwater Central Catholic High School: Sports

 CCC athletes and teams have won 325 District, Sectional and Regional Championships.
-Teams representing the school have participated in 92 Final Four’s with 21 state runner-up finishes and a total of 36 State Championships!
-Individual athletes have participated in FHSAA Championship events and have won 21 individual State Championships!
-When we look at team and individual appearances after winning District Championships, CCC’s athletic program has appeared 475 times in FHSAA Championship events.
-In the school years of 1999-2000 and 2003-2004 CCC received from the FHSAA the prestigious Fred E. Rozelle Sportsmanship Award recognizing schools that exhibit exemplary sportsmanship during the regular season and FHSAA Championships.
+Teams representing the school have participated in 92 Final Four’s with 21 state runner-up finishes and a total of 36 State Championships.
+Individual athletes have participated in FHSAA Championship events and have won 21 individual State Championships.
+When looking at team and individual appearances after winning District Championships, CCC’s athletic program has appeared 475 times in FHSAA Championship events.
+In the school years of 1999-2000 and 2003-2004 CCC received from the FHSAA the Fred E. Rozelle Sportsmanship Award recognizing schools that exhibit exemplary sportsmanship during the regular season and FHSAA Championships.

 The Athletic Program has been recognized by the St. Petersburg Times in 1996-1997 with the "All Sports Award" and by the Florida Athletic Coaches Association and the Florida High School Activities Association in 1977-1978, 1978-1979, and 1979-1980 for having the "Most Successful Athletic Program in the State".